John Joe McGee

-John Joe McGee (died 2002, Dundalk, County Louth, Ireland) was an IRA volunteer who was formerly in the British Special Boat Service.
+John Joe McGee (1929–2002, Dundalk, County Louth, Ireland) was an IRA volunteer who was formerly in the British Special Boat Service.

 Background

-McGee had been a member of the Special Boat Service prior to joining the Irish Republican Army in the 1970s.
-He was a member of the Provisional IRA's 'nutting squad', the Internal Security Unit.
-He became its leader for around a decade between the mid-1980s to the mid-1990s.
-Between forty to fifty of those investigated by the unit were also executed as suspected informers or alleged British agents.
+McGee had served as a commando in the British Royal Marines prior to becoming a member of the Special Boat Service, before joining the Irish Republican Army sometime in the 1970s.
+He thereafter became involved with the Provisional IRA's 'nutting squad', the Internal Security Unit.
+He became its leader for around a decade between the mid-1980s and the mid-1990s.
+Between forty and fifty of those investigated by the unit were also executed as suspected informers or alleged British agents.
 Its sentences could only be countermanded by a member of the IRA Army Council.
 Members of the unit included Eamon Collins, Freddie Scappaticci, and "Kevin Fulton".
 During a court appearance, Fulton stated:

 In 1979 I was approached by the Intelligence Corps, a branch of the British Army, whilst serving with my regiment the Royal Irish Rangers in Northern Ireland.
-I was asked to infiltrate a terrorist group, namely the PIRA during this time as part of my undercover work for the Force Research Unit.
+I was asked to infiltrate a terrorist group, namely the PIRA, during this time as part of my undercover work for the Force Research Unit.
 I was active in the commission of terrorist acts and crimes … During this time my handlers were fully conversant with my activities and had guided me in my work which included the security section of the PIRA.
 The commanding officer of this section was John Joe Magee, a former member of the Special Boat Squadron.
 The purpose of this unit was solely to hunt out agents and informers of the British state.
 The suspected agents would be … tortured and murdered after obtaining any information.

-Eamon Collins (later killed by the IRA) quoted a conversation he had with McGee and Scappaticci in his book, Killing Rage:
+Eamon Collins (later killed by the IRA) quoted a conversation he had with McGee and Scappaticci in his book Killing Rage: